 - If you will be using the pool mostly to swim laps, it is more convenient to enter the pool via offset or niche wall steps with a metal grab wall rail rather than internal wall steps.
-We can also a choose between two basic types of vinyl pool walls: polymer wall or steel wall.
+We can also choose between two basic types of vinyl pool walls: polymer walls or steel walls.

 - If there is room, consider adding an integrated spa, which extends the enjoyment of the pool and can economize on space if you desire both a pool and a hot tub in your backyard.

 - The deck surround is an integral part of the design, so think about the materials you'd like to use: wood, concrete paving, or tile.

 - The standard space around any swimming pool is 4 to 8 feet wide on all sides.
 This permits easy access, keeps debris out of the water, prevents the garden from becoming waterlogged, and allows for easier maintenance.